vinsonchuong/puppet-strings/actions/open-tab/README.md

 request for `500ms`.
 Note that WebSocket connections are ignored.
 By default, `openTab` will wait at most 5 seconds and then throw an error.
 Set a custom timeout by passing in the `timeout` option.

-Note that browsers controlled using Selenium (Firefox, Electron 1, and Electron 2) cannot automate more than one tab at a time. `puppet-strings` does not support opening new tabs for these browsers.
-Use [`getTabs`](../get-tabs) instead get a reference to the currently focused tab.